mdb571/covid-sms-notify/README.md

 ![param](/img/param.png)

-Give a ⭐ if you like my project
+## Support this project

-Feel free to comment your feedback❤️
+Give a ⭐ if you like my project❤️